chrismailer/loadshedding-calendar/index.md

 EskomSePush, but in your calendar.
 Add an area to your calendar.
 This will update automatically with the latest load-shedding announcements.

+Works with Apple Calendar, Google Calendar, and Outlook.

 ### Support or Contact